-7 Unavoidable MS Word formatting tips for dissertation writing
+7 Useful MS Word formatting tips for dissertation writing

 Have you started working on your dissertation already?
 If you have, this will help you finish it better.
 If you haven’t, you’ll get a structured start!
 Although every university and journal’s style and formatting guidelines are different, there are common formatting options that every student should know and understand.
 Here are some formatting tips and tricks for writing your dissertation in Microsoft Word.

 1) Use styles